pietropatelli/vimfiles/README.md

 # vimfiles
-My vim configuration and plugins
+My vim configuration, plugins and some other useful stuff.